All Products

 EnvironmentVariableCredentialsProvider credentialsProvider = CredentialsProviderFactory.newEnvironmentVariableCredentialsProvider();

-// Specify the region in which the source and destination OSS on CloudBox buckets are located.
+// Specify the region where the source and destination OSS on CloudBox buckets are located.

 String region = "cn-hangzhou";